paulschoppel/Coderunner-C-Prototypes/README.md

 }
 ```

 This solution is then inserted into the testing template, which compiles and runs the student's reconstructed function against a series of predefined test cases.
-An example of the template-generated program could look like:
+The template-generated program would look like this:

 ```c
 #include <stdio.h>